cyril-dery/CourseProject/README.md

 -Go back to osTicket on the left of IIS
--Double click on PHP Manager to enable extensions highlight in osTicket 'Thank you' page -Refresh osTicket in the browser to see the changes
+-Double click on PHP Manager to enable extensions highlight in osTicket 'Thank you' page -Refresh osTicket in the browser to see the changes -Go drive C, inetpub, then wwwroot and open osTicket folder -Go to Include folder of  osTicket
+-Rename 'ost-sampleconfig.php' to 'ost-config.php'
+-Right click 'ost-config.php' and go to Properties, then to Security and click on Advance -Disable Inheritance and open access to  'Everyone' to make changes

 Demonstration (4 points)
 Project must have a thorough demonstration section, illustrating the use of the project.